 Gastrointestinal Specialist of ¡A tu Salud!

-Dr. Susana Gonzalez is both a highly-renowned gastroenterologist at the Mount Sinai Medical Center and an assistant professor of medicine (Gastroenterology) at the Icahn School of Medicine.
+Dr. Susana Gonzalez is both a highly-renowned gastroenterologist at the The Mount Sinai Hospital and an assistant professor of medicine (Gastroenterology) at the Icahn School of Medicine at Mount Sinai.
 She received her undergraduate degree from the University of Chicago, her medical degree from the University of Michigan Medical School, and completed her residency and gastroenterology fellowship at the New York Presbyterian Hospital / Columbia University Medical Center.

 Dr. Gonzales’s clinical interests lie in the treatment of pancreaticobiliary diseases and the diagnosis and management of gastrointestinal cancers, and she is known for her specialization in a variety of advanced endoscopic procedures.